Kigio Wildlife Conservancy

 The Kigio Wildlife Conservancy is a protected Conservancy near Gilgil in the Great Rift Valley of Kenya.
 It is owned and operated by the local community.

 Location

 The conservancy, which covers 3500 acre, is located between Lake Nakuru and Lake Naivasha.
-Kigio conservancy derives its name- Kigio from the area where the community that owns it came from.
+Kigio Conservancy derives its name from the area where the community that owns it came from.

-It was originally a cattle ranch owned by white settlers.
+Kigio was originally a cattle ranch owned by white settlers.

 After buying the ranch, the local community decided that there could be more revenue from eco-tourism.

-Fees now provide income to the community and help cover the cost of maintenance.
+Fees now provide income for the community and help cover the cost of maintenance.